 Giving Statements

-Whilst our UX research team handled user testing activities, I led the design work on our interaction model, prototyping and final UI designs for delivery.
+While our UX research team handled user testing activities, I led the design work on our interaction model, prototyping and final UI designs.

 Users problem